Birth Control & Fertility

 Dong Quai (angelica sinensis) is one of the most powerful females tonic and fertility herbs.
 Dong Quai tonifies and strengthens the uterus by regulating hormonal control, improving uterine tone, and improving the timing of the menstrual cycle.

 Dong Quai works by promoting blood flow to the pelvis where it will stimulate an absent or scanty period.
 It also nourishes the blood (it is in nearly all Chinese herbal blood-building formulas).
-Treats iron deficiency and anemia.
+Dong quai, being iron rich is useful in treating iron deficient anemia.
 One of the best uses is it helps women who are not menstruating to invite their menstruation back.
 The increased circulation also helps to strengthen and balance the uterus.
-In rat studies it has been show to help build the uterus lining.
+In rat studies it has been shown to help build the uterine lining.

-We have learned that birth control that contains progestin which may thin the uterine lining.
+We have learned that some types of birth control contain progestin, which may cause the uterine lining to become thin over time.
 Prolonged birth control use in some women has also been linked to anemia.
 Because Dong Quai is a wonderful uterine and blood tonic it may help the body to restore a healthy uterine lining and help prevent anemia.

 Many women do not have a menstrual period for many months to even years after discontinuing birth control.
 If you have not had a menstrual period after coming off of birth control, you may want to consider RejuvaFlow.
 This is an activating herbal blend designed to encourage and promote healthy menstruation.
 It is a specialized herbal formula designed to help encourage or “re-start” the monthly menses that is missing due to hormonal irregularities.
 RejuvaFlow supports menstrual health by increasing circulation to the reproductive system, helping to “build the blood” and promote a normal, regular menstrual cycle once again.